 Most Combat Class sabers ordered after April 1st 2019 are accessible via unscrewing the grip at the middle.
 Care still needs to be taken when doing so as to avoid cross threading pieces.
 Certain models are still excluded from this: Revanchist, Wrath, Brawler, Legionnaire.
 Combat Class Sabers Shipped prior to July 2019 are currently only accessible via the pommel.
 Opening it any other way or tampering with it will void the warranty.

 Where can I get sound fonts for my Vader's Vault saber?

-We are lucky to have many great custom saber soundfont authors in this community and they can all be found at Saberfont.com and you can browse from over 130 different saber soundfonts and purchase them for download.
+We are lucky to have many great custom saber soundfont authors in this community.
+Most can be found at Saberfont.com and you can browse from over 700 different saber soundfonts and purchase them for download.
 Saberfont.com is the largest Saberfont vending machine in the Galaxy!
 Support our soundfont makers because, without them, there would be only glowy flashlights.

 My saber is having symptoms typical of a low battery but I just charged it.
 What gives?

 If your saber is a Combat Class model with a removable solution, take a look on the side of your charger and make sure the charger is set to 4.2V.
 If it is set to 3V it will never get enough of a charge to properly run the saber. (some of our newer chargers are automatic and do not have a slide switch).
-The other thing, is keep in mind Lithium Ion batteries can swell during charging.
+The other thing is, keep in mind, Lithium Ion batteries can swell during charging.
 This means that they can pop up ever so slightly from the charger.
 The charger will indicate the battery is fully charged but it is not.
 The way to check this is to get in the habit of every time you charge your battery, when you remove it from the charger, pop it right back in.
 If the light stays green you are good to go, if it turns red it did not take a full charge and needs more charging.